YashTotale/portfolio-v2/README.md

    - To edit Cloud Functions, refer to the [functions](functions) directory for steps.

-## 🏆 Goals
+## Goals

-As you may have noticed, this is my second attempt at a portfolio website.
-The [first one](https://github.com/YashTotale/portfolio-v1) was ... a total failure. **600+ commits** in, I realized that I had overcomplicated and under-planned the project.
+This is my second attempt at a portfolio website.
+The [first one](https://github.com/YashTotale/portfolio-v1) was ... a failure. **600+ commits** in, I realized that I had overcomplicated the project.
 Instead of focusing on a clean and intuitive UI, I had gotten bogged down in adding relatively useless features that I thought were cool (like dynamic [Wikipedia](https://github.com/YashTotale/portfolio-v1/blob/master/src/Scripts/getTerms.ts) & [LinkedIn](https://github.com/YashTotale/portfolio-v1/blob/master/src/Scripts/getLinkedin.ts) integration).
 So, to avoid another failure, I set a few goals ahead of time:

 ### Start with a design

-I used [Figma](https://figma.com/) to design almost all of the website's pages before I even created the GitHub repo.
+I used [Figma](https://figma.com/) to design most of the website's pages before I even created the GitHub repo.
 This helped me quickly build an MVP of the entire website.
 From there, I was able to optimize and improve specific areas without losing sight of the overall picture.

 ### Use an efficient CMS